matseee/scrpt/README.md

 ### `gcommit "message"`
 - creates a git commit
+- stage all files with the option `gcommit "message" --all`
 - creates message by a specfic pattern:

 | branch-name                                 | git commit-message             |